-Coverage: Depending on the size of the area you expect to cover, you may be fine with an entry-level multi-rotor drone for a smaller operation.
-But, if you have a larger operation, a larger multi-rotor or even fixed-wing drone may be useful, since these have greater endurance and coverage, allowing you to collect data over a larger area with less effort.
+Coverage: An entry-level multi-rotor drone is effective for a smaller or harder to maneuver operation.
+But, if you have more acres, a larger multi-rotor or even fixed-wing drone is preferred since these have greater endurance and coverage.
+A longer battery life and higher endurance allow you to collect more data over a larger area with less effort.

-Footprint and Operation: Now, even though a larger drone might appeal due to coverage capabilities, it’s not so useful if you don’t have room to store it or transport it in your vehicle.
-And, when it comes to operating the drones, it’s important to know that those larger, fixed-wing drones might offer great coverage, but they also require more planning and skill to operate than multi-rotor platforms.
+Footprint and Operation: Although larger drones might be appealing for their coverage capabilities, it becomes tricky to store or transport with limited room.
+And, when it comes to operating drones, it’s important to know the ins and outs of larger, fixed-wing drones.
+Although they offer great coverage, they also require more planning and skill to operate than multi-rotor platforms.

 Research and Development

-Collecting data from your plot trial for product development isn’t only faster and easier when you use aerial imagery.
-It also provides greater objectivity and accuracy with your measurements and analytics, makes it possible for you to scale your data collection methods, and, once data collection is complete, standardizing and visualizing that data with real-time monitoring of performance is a snap.
+Collecting data from your plot trial for product development isn’t only faster and easier when you use the aerial imagery.
+It also provides greater objectivity and accuracy with measurements and analytics, making it possible to scale your data collection methods.
+Once data collection is complete, standardizing and visualizing that data with real-time performance monitoring is a snap.

-For research and development, precision and accuracy trump all.
-Knowing this, using a multi-imager – or a sensor that has multiple lenses that all work together to capture detailed imagery – can be the best option.
-In addition to providing science-grade measurements, these sensors also have options for radiometric calibration to remove any variability – meaning you can trust that the data will give you precise insight day over day, week over week, for true insight into plot trial performance.
+For research and development – precision and accuracy trump all.
+Knowing this, using a multi-imager or a sensor with multiple lenses to capture detailed imagery can be the best option.
+In addition to providing science-grade measurements, these sensors also have options for radiometric calibration to remove any variability.
+This means you can trust that the data will give you precise and true insight into plot trial performance.

 Looking for ways to improve your seed production?
 Aerial imagery has your back once again.
-This technology allows you to validate detasseling and product purity, forecast your yield, and monitor performance in real time – and that makes it possible for you to make important decisions in a timely manner, giving you the best chance at meeting your goals.
+This technology allows you to validate detasseling and product purity, forecast your yield, and monitor real-time performance.
+Making it possible for you to make important decisions promptly gives you the best chance to meet your goals.

-Machine learning is an important component of high-throughput phenotyping for seed breeding, too, and the use of aerial imagery plays a key role in increasing frequency and accuracy of measurements along with speeding up the time to analysis.
+Machine learning is also an important component of high-throughput phenotyping for seed breeding.
+The use of aerial imagery plays a key role in increasing the frequency and accuracy of measurements and speeding up the time for analysis.

-In the crop production segment, the benefits of aerial imagery simply can’t be overstated.
-For seed dealers and other agronomic advisors working with growers, using drones and satellites to capture data from 100 percent acre coverage – and using that data to show your growers what’s working, what’s not, and provide suggestions for what they can do to maximize their yield at varying stages of the growing cycle – is an invaluable way to build a strong relationship and provide a customer experience that’ll set you apart from the competition.
+In the crop production segment, the benefits of aerial imagery can’t be overstated.
+For seed dealers and agronomic advisors, drones and satellites capture data that can show what’s working and what’s not.
+This allows you to provide suggestions for how growers can maximize their yield at each growing stage.
+Another invaluable perk is building strong relationships and providing a customer experience that’ll pivot from the competition.

-And, for the growers themselves, aerial imagery is the most precise and efficient way for them to gather data, year after year, to better identify trends or unexpected changes in their fields or crops, allowing them to make adjustments in the field to improve performance and dial in their market strategy.
-And that’s not all – the data collected from aerial imagery can also help them build comprehensive portfolios that can help them negotiate loans, leases, insurance, and more.
+For the growers themselves, aerial imagery is the most precise and efficient way for them to gather data.
+Year after year, it allows better identification trends for unexpected changes in their fields or crops.
+This allows them to make adjustments in the field to improve performance and dial in their market strategy.
+And that’s not all – the data collected from aerial imagery also helps to build comprehensive portfolios to assist in negotiating loans, leases, insurance, and more.

 For crop production, the options for drone and sensor combinations can be overwhelming.
-But, it all comes down to the data you want to collect and how you’re going to use it.
+But it all comes down to the data you want to collect and how you will use it.